Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem

 Does the size of the fish tank have an impact on the required level of nurturing?
 Let’s find out if there’s a low maintenance approach, and what are some freshwater aquarium fish that are super easy to care for?

 Let’s dig into this.

 But before we start, I want to show you how a fairly low maintenance planted tank with a school of gold neon tetras looks like:

 11 Most Unchallenging Fish to Take Care of That Require Low Upkeep

 I have compiled a list of what I consider to be pet fish that are very easy to take care of because they require minimal monitoring.

 Generally, these are species that are not easily affected by slight changes in the aquarium’s water parameters.

-That being said, here are the 11 easiest fish to take care of that are perfect for a low maintenance aquarium:
+That being said, here are the 11 easiest aquarium fish to take care of:

 1. Siamese Fighting Fish – Betta splendens